-by The Nelson Daily Staff on Monday November 28 2022
+The Nelson Daily Staff

 The cause of an early morning brush fire Saturday remains under investigation said Nelson Fire and Rescue Services in a media release Monday.